Skip to content

 What Business Outcomes Does CDP Drive?

 SAP Business AI reached 34,000 customers in 2025, with about 60% of cloud customers actively using AI features (SAP News Center, 2025).
-CDP provides the data foundation those AI features depend on — without unified profiles, AI-driven personalisation has nothing to work with.
+CDP is the data foundation those AI features depend on.
+Without unified profiles, AI-driven personalisation has nothing to work with.

 Deeper customer insight.
-Unified profiles reveal patterns invisible in siloed data.
-A customer who browses coats seven times, contacted support last month, and responds to SMS but ignores email — that’s actionable insight no single system could provide alone.
+Unified profiles surface patterns you simply can’t see in siloed data.
+A customer who’s browsed coats seven times, contacted support last month, and responds to SMS but ignores email?
+That’s an actionable insight no single system could produce alone.
+I had a retail client discover an entire customer segment they didn’t know existed because CDP connected browsing patterns with support history.
+They’d been invisible before.

 More effective campaigns.
 Precise segmentation based on real behaviour, not guesswork.
-Emarsys campaigns targeting CDP-built segments consistently outperform broad-audience sends because they reach the right people through the right channel.
+We’ve seen Emarsys campaigns targeting CDP-built segments consistently outperform broad-audience sends.
+Because they reach the right people through the right channel.
+It’s not complicated.
+It’s just hard to do without unified data.

 Structural compliance.
-Consent isn’t a checkbox — it’s enforced at the data layer.
+Consent isn’t a checkbox here.
+It’s enforced at the data layer.
 When a customer opts out, every connected system respects it automatically.
-This turns GDPR from a risk into a design principle.
+That turns GDPR from a risk into a design principle.

-Faster decision-making.
+Faster decisions.
 Real-time dashboards show segment health, profile completeness, and data quality metrics.
-Marketers adjust campaigns based on current data, not last month’s export.
+Marketers adjust campaigns based on current data instead of last month’s export.
+The difference between acting on today’s numbers and last week’s numbers is bigger than most people think.

 When Do You Need CDP vs Simpler Alternatives?

-Not every organisation needs CDP.
-If your customer data lives in two or three systems and you’re managing under 50,000 profiles, standard CRM integrations may suffice.
-CDP becomes essential when:
+Let me be honest: not everyone needs CDP.
+If your customer data lives in two or three systems and you’re managing under 50,000 profiles, standard CRM integrations may do the job fine.
+CDP becomes the right call when:

 • Data lives in 5+ disconnected systems with no shared customer ID